The Omani government has lifted its ban on alcohol consumption for the month of Ramadan.

 "We are very pleased to see that the Omani authorities understand the needs for worldwide tourism development, and moreover we want to express that we fully respect the Holy month of Ramadan and shall make sure that serving alcohol is only obtainable in restricted areas and after sunset," he commented.

 Briere added that the hotel, which opened in December last year plans to host Iftar, Suhour and Eid celebrations every night, and will also offer alcohol though room service .
-Other selected properties for the lifting of the ban include The Chedi Muscat and Crowne Plaza Hotel Muscat.For all the latest travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Other selected properties for the lifting of the ban include The Chedi Muscat and Crowne Plaza Hotel Muscat.travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.